 In 2009, Whoopi Goldberg moderated a panel at the UN on human rights, children and armed conflict, terrorism, and reconciliation.

-In 2009, Whoopi Goldberg won the Daytime Emmy Award for Outstanding Talk Show Host for her work on *The View*, sharing the award with her co-hosts.
+In 2009, Whoopi Goldberg won the Daytime Emmy Award for Outstanding Talk Show Host for her work on The View.
+She shared the award with her then co-hosts Joy Behar, Sherri Shepherd, Elisabeth Hasselbeck, and Barbara Walters.

 On April 1, 2010, Whoopi Goldberg joined Cyndi Lauper in the launch of her Give a Damn campaign to bring a wider awareness of discrimination of the LGBT community.

-On August 29, 2010, Whoopi Goldberg's mother, Emma Johnson, passed away after suffering a stroke.
+On August 29, 2010, Whoopi Goldberg's mother, Emma Johnson, passed away after a stroke.
+Goldberg left London where she was performing in Sister Act, but returned to perform on October 22, 2010.

-On October 22, 2010, Whoopi Goldberg returned to her performance in the musical *Sister Act* in London, after leaving temporarily due to her mother's death.
+On October 22, 2010, Whoopi Goldberg returned to performing in the musical Sister Act in London, after the death of her mother on August 29, 2010.

-In 2010, Whoopi Goldberg starred in the Tyler Perry movie "For Colored Girls" and voiced Stretch in the Disney/Pixar animated movie "Toy Story 3".
+In 2010, Whoopi Goldberg starred in the Tyler Perry movie 'For Colored Girls'.
+In the same year, she voiced Stretch in the Disney/Pixar animated movie 'Toy Story 3'.

-In a 2011 interview with Piers Morgan, Whoopi Goldberg stated she was never in love with the men she married and lacked the commitment for marriage.
+In a 2011 interview with Piers Morgan, Whoopi Goldberg explained that she was never in love with the men she married and commented that she does not have the necessary commitment for marriage, but is committed to her family.

-In 2012, Whoopi Goldberg guest starred as Jane Marsh, Sue Heck's guidance counselor on "The Middle".
+In 2012, Whoopi Goldberg guest starred as Jane Marsh, Sue Heck's guidance counselor, on 'The Middle'.
+She also voiced the Magic Mirror on Disney XD's 'The 7D'.

-In 2014, Whoopi Goldberg portrayed a character in the superhero film "Teenage Mutant Ninja Turtles (2014)", appeared as herself in Chris Rock's "Top Five" and starred in the romantic comedy film "Big Stone Gap".
+In 2014, Whoopi Goldberg portrayed a character in the superhero film 'Teenage Mutant Ninja Turtles (2014)'.
+She also appeared as herself in Chris Rock's 'Top Five' and starred in the romantic comedy film 'Big Stone Gap'.

 In 2015, Whoopi Goldberg initially defended Bill Cosby against rape allegations, questioning the lack of arrest or trial.
-Later in 2015, she changed her stance, acknowledging the evidence suggested guilt and supporting the removal of the statute of limitations for rape cases.
+Later in 2015, she shifted her position, acknowledging the evidence suggesting guilt.
+After learning the statute of limitations had expired, she supported its removal for rape cases.

 In 2015, Whoopi Goldberg's brother, Clyde, died of a brain aneurysm.